stevob14/passivecash/index.md

 The difference in investment required for expected return is significant.

 Please note, for simplicity, these calculations do not consider compounding interest.
-Compounding interest is essentially interest on interest, or rather, the result of reinvesting the interest earned.
+Compounding interest is the result of reinvesting the interest earned.
 Interest can be compounded daily, weekly, monthly, quarterly, or annually.
 Here is an updated list of the [best high-yield savings accounts](https://www.doctorofcredit.com/high-interest-savings-to-get/).

 ### CDs